-Eric McCormack’s Comedic Revolution | QSaltLake Magazine
+Eric McCormack’s comedic revolution | QSaltLake Magazine

 Did you ever experience any pushback being a straight actor playing a gay character on TV?

 There was a little.
-I remember Larry Kramer, who of course was such an activist in the gay community, said something and I thought, Does Larry Kramer even know what Will & Grace is?
-That was just amazing to me.
-So, I thought if anyone is gonna pushback, I guess it’d be him.
+I remember Larry Kramer, who of course was such an activist in the gay community, said something and I thought does Larry Kramer even know what Will & Grace is?
+That was amazing to me.
+So, I thought if anyone is going to push back, I guess it’d be him.
 But in terms of pushback from America, it didn’t really happen.
 There were no pickets, there were no letters to NBC.
-I think they were very wise and eased us into the weeks on Monday and then we eased onto Tuesday, and then the next thing you know it was Thursday and we were winning an Emmy and it was OK.
+I think they were wise and eased us into the weeks on Monday and then we eased onto Tuesday, and then the next thing you know it was Thursday and we were winning an Emmy and it was OK.
 America actually dealt with it very well.

 Do you have any real-life examples of how Will and Jack spoke to the part of America that didn’t understand or weren’t accepting of LGBTQ people?